Roll Tide: Giants' Collins and Packers' Clinton-Dix shine

 The Packers might especially need Clinton-Dix to fulfill his big-play potential on Sunday, with the cornerback position beset by injuries just as Odell Beckham Jr., and the Giants’ talented receiving corps arrive at Lambeau.

-Quentin Rollins hasn’t practiced this week because he’s in the concussion protocol, while fellow cornerback Damarious Randall returned to practice as a full participant on Thursday after being limited earlier in the week by a knee injury.
+Quinten Rollins has been ruled out with a neck injury, and after being placed in the concussion protocol this week.
+Fellow cornerback Damarious Randall, who is questionable with a knee injury, returned to practice as a full participant on Thursday after being limited earlier in the week.

 “We just find ways to finish ballgames, we’re finding ways to stick together,” Clinton-Dix said Thursday.
 “We’ve been playing ball, man.
 We’ve just got to keep it up.”